pmasae/pmasae.github.io/_pages/about.md

 Hi there!
 I’m a Ph.D. candidate in Applied Economics at the University of Wisconsin–Madison.

-I am an applied microeconomist working at the intersection of development, agricultural, and experimental economics, with a focus on rural markets and firms.
+I am an applied microeconomist working at the intersection of development, agricultural, and public policy, with a focus on rural markets and firms.
 My research combines field experiments and administrative data to study how policies, institutions, and firms shape economic behavior---particularly within agricultural value chains and smallholder settings.
 Over the past decade, I've conducted research in Mexico, El Salvador, Malawi, and Uganda.

 I received my bachelor’s degree in Economics from ITAM (Mexico City) and hold a dual master’s in Applied Economics and Public Policy from the University of Michigan–Ann Arbor.